AndreasGunnahr/PHP-BANK-Nackademin/README.md

 ```

 ```
-cd App (change path to folder App) and create a .env file
+Go into the "App" folder and create an .env file
 ```

 ```